junxit/us-congress-bills-111/metadata.md

 - 2009-09-24 — Introduced in Senate
 - 2009-09-24 — Read twice and referred to the Committee on Indian Affairs.
 - 2009-09-24 — Sponsor introductory remarks on measure.
 (CR S9842)
+- 2009-12-17 — Committee on Indian Affairs.
+Ordered to be reported with amendments favorably.
+- 2010-08-05 — Committee on Indian Affairs.
+Reported by Senator Dorgan with amendments.
+With written report No. 111-247.
+- 2010-08-05 — Committee on Indian Affairs.
+Reported by Senator Dorgan with amendments.
+With written report No. 111-247.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 515.